TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

 void setup() {
     tone(8, random(100,2000), random(100, 2000));
 }
 ```

-The example above sets a frequenz between 100 and 2000 Hz on Pin 8 with a Duration between 100ms and 2000ms.
+The example above sets a frequency between 100 Hz and 2000 Hz on Pin 8 with a Duration between 100ms and 2000ms.
+The tone is only played once because it is in the

 ## 1.3 Third Task to be done